makrai/notes/reimers2004-sentence-embed-multiling-distill.md

       * SOTA performance for various sentence embeddings task
       * based on transformer models like BERT (Devlin+ 2018)
       * mean pooling on the output to derive a fixed sized sentence embedding
-    * XML-RoBERTa (XLM- R, Conneau+ 2019), a transformer network pre-trained on 100 languages, as student model
+    * XML-RoBERTa (XLM-R, Conneau+ 2019), a transformer network pre-trained on 100 languages, as student model
   * approach is not limited to be used with transformer models